enkelmedia/TheDashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![NuGet version (Our.Umbraco.TheDashboard)](https://img.shields.io/nuget/v/Our.Umbraco.TheDashboard.svg?style=flat-square)](https://www.nuget.org/packages/Our.Umbraco.TheDashboard/)

 This is a magic dashboard for Umbraco CMS, it's actually "The Dashboard".
-It will show editors a summary of the latest activites on the website combined with each editor's recent activities and other useful information.
+It will show editors a summary of the latest activities on the website combined with each editor's recent activities and other useful information.

 ![The Dasboard Screenshot](documentation/the-dashboard-screenshot.png)